 The TO must have and maintain the capability and authority to perform system restoration using all generators that are included in their restoration plans.
-Voice communication between TO and generating facility, tolerant of major power system failures is the minimum requirement to achieve blackstart.
+Voice communication between TO and generating facility, tolerant of major power system failures is the minimum requirement to achieve black start.
 Private communication systems on un-interruptible power supplies (UPS) and radio systems are examples of this type of system.
-The current satellite-phone voice communication from PJM to the TOsmeets the minimum requirements for PJM-to-TO communication.
+The current satellite-phone voice communication from PJM to the TOs meets the minimum requirements for PJM-to-TO communication.
 The current PJM approach of communicating directly through the satellite (avoiding the ground station) is designed to be tolerant of major power system failures.
-Black Start Unit operators shall not permit their fuel inventory for Critical Black Start CT sto fall below 10 hours - if it falls below this level, unit operators shall notify PJM and place the unit in Max Emergency.
+Black Start Unit operators that store fuel onsite shall not permit their fuel inventory for Black Start Units to fall below 16 hours - if it falls below this level, unit operators shall notify PJM (via an email to BlackStart@pjm.com).
+If the run hours for a Fuel Assured Black Start Unit fall below 16 hours or any equipment required for black start operation is limited for any reason, PJM should be notified (via an email to BlackStart@pjm.com) as soon as possible but must be notified within 24 hours of recognizing the limitation.

-Specific detailsconcerning procedures that PJM follows to ensure, monitor, and perform accounting for BlackStart Service can be found in the PJM Manual M-10 for Pre-Scheduling Operations, PJM Manual M-12, Balancing Operations, and PJM Manual M-27, Open Access Transmission Tariff Accounting.
+Specific details concerning procedures that PJM follows to ensure, monitor, and perform accounting for Black Start Service can be found in the PJM Manual M-10 for Pre-Scheduling Operations, PJM Manual M-12, Balancing Operations, and PJM Manual M-27, Open Access Transmission Tariff Accounting.